 Diagnosis of HP can be challenging and requires a combination of detailed history, HRCT findings, laboratory, and pathological examination.
 There is no single diagnostic test.
-Evaluation by a multi-disciplinary team of pulmonologist, radiologist, pathologist, and social worker is recommended for making a prompt definitive diagnosis.
+Evaluation by an interprofessional team of pulmonologist, radiologist, pathologist, and social worker is recommended for making a prompt definitive diagnosis.

 Blood counts and metabolic panels are usually normal.
 Inflammatory markers such as erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) are typically elevated.

 Serum precipitins (IgG antibodies) against potential organic antigens- molds, fungi, grain dust can be assayed in patient’s serum.
 Identification of the offending agent is critical in diagnosing HP and advocating preventive measures.
 Unfortunately a positive IgG antibody only indicates exposure and does not confirm diagnosis.
 Moreover these tests have very high false-negative rates and the specific antigen may not be represented in the testing panel.
 Hence, a positive test does not confirm diagnosis and a negative test does not rule out a diagnosis of HP.

 When the suspected inciting factor is not commercially available, a sampling of settled dust at home or workplace environment may be required.
 Dust extracts from these samples can be used in specific IgG-inhibition tests with the patient’s serum.